lukaseamus/Phorcus/README.md

 # Predation governs the eulittoral distribution of a ubiquitous Mediterranean gastropod
 This repository contains data and annotated R code accompanying article 10.1007/s10750-023-05143-4 in *Hydrobiologia*.
 The repository containes the four data and code folders **Introduction**, **Density**, **Predation** and **Physiology** alongside all final **Figures** in vector format.
-Below is a description of each column within the data and the input and output of each R script.
+Below is a description of each column within each dataset and the input and output of each R script.

 **Introduction**
 1. `Steromphala.csv`: Data on the lower and upper limits of the vertical distributions of *Steromphala cineraria* and *S. umbilicalis*.